pydantic/pydantic/docs/usage/validators.md

     MyVal = Annotated[int, AfterValidator(func1), BeforeValidator(func2)]
     ```

+    See [Wrap validators](#wrap-validators) for more information about before and after validators.

 A few more things to note:

 * A single validator can be applied to multiple fields by passing it multiple field names.